ForrSiis/vsv/README.md

 ** Versatile Separated Values (VSV) **

-Proposal: A versatile, efficient, unambiguous, standardized, simple text format for creating tables and lists that's easily read and created by both humans and machines, that supports many variations for any personal style, preferences, and protocols.
+Proposal: A versatile, efficient, unambiguous, standardized, simple text format for creating tables, lists, configuration files, and hierarchy containers that's easily read and created by both humans and machines, that supports many variations for any personal style, preferences, and protocols.
 Can accept any nonspace character (including comma, colon, tab, asterisk, etc.) as delimiter automatically without user input (no annoying popups or options to fill in).

 The same simple algorithm will accept almost any delimiter you want.
 You want commas like CSV?
 No problem.
 Or fields separated by tab (TSV)?
 Sure.
 How about *NIX files that use colons?
 We'll take it.
 Want to mix them up in the same table or file?
 Go ahead.